-There’s a ton of information out there on how you can best market your product or service.
+There are a ton of B2B marketing ideas out there on how you can best spread the work on your product or service.
 But most of this information isn’t targeted to B2B, instead focusing on B2C businesses.
 The good news is that there is plenty of cross-over.
 But how do you know what works for B2B and what doesn’t?

 Well as a digital marketing consultancy, we’ve tried and tested most of the B2B techniques out there.
 Here are the top 17 ideas that we’ve found, makes the greatest difference to our clients.

 When possible, indicate how many people have signed up for an offer.
 People typically imitate the activities of others.
-In B2B marketing, this method may not be applicable to the product or service we are actually selling, but it will certainly work for webinars and downloadables which are a vital part of the sales funnel.
+People tend to feel safer investing in something that has been invested in before.
+As a B2B marketing idea, this method may not be applicable to the product or service we are actually selling, but it will certainly work for webinars and downloadables which are a vital part of the sales funnel.
 This method is commonly used in Kickstarter campaigns.

 This is where you can take advantage of a trending topic online to create a package of your own that aligns with the trending topic.
 This can garner more interest in your brand in the short-term.
 Be careful not to align too much with trends in general, particularly in B2B, as maintaining your reputation as a sage is important.
 If you change your area of expertise to suit a trend, you stop becoming an expert in your area.
 So only do it, when it suits your area of expertise.